 PathQL extends standard SQL

-PathQL allows grouping and nesting of the results of a complex SQL query using JSONPath notation in SQL column aliases.
-This gives clients the power to ask for exactly what they need and nothing more and enables familiar developer tools.
+PathQL intelligently structures SQL query results as nested JSON using your database’s foreign keys.
+You can optionally use JSONPath notation to customize the structure.
+This gives clients the power to ask for exactly what they need and nothing more.

 select